speedypotato/Pocket-SDVX/README.md

 - USB C cable (WARNING: CONTAINS 10): https://www.aliexpress.com/item/33032210292.html

 ## Miscellaneous Info
+- I recommend printing the case in a solid dark color so that the pro micro LED doesn't shine through.
+Then print the cover in a transparent/white color so that the pro micro LED shines through on the bottom, acting as a neat little power LED.
 - If the rubber feet aren't doing their job, they're probably dusty.
 Wipe them down with a little bit of rubbing alcohol.
 - Encoders have an initial break-in period.
 If they are stiff, rotate them for a few minutes to break them in.
 - This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.